 History Trip to Russia

-On the 22nd of March, at 3am, a group of barely conscious year 12s assembled at the front of school.
+A group of barely conscious year 12s assembled at the front of school.
 We got on a coach, and travelled to Heathrow airport.
 Before most of us had properly woken up, we had stepped off the plane and onto Russian soil.

 We arrived at our first hotel, the slightly faded, but still extravagant Hotel Cosmos.
 It was a Soviet era hotel, with a huge statue outside the front of General Charles De Gaulle.
 Our time in Moscow was accompanied by severe weather, with temperatures reaching almost -20 degrees on our last night.
 In Moscow, we saw one of the many circuses available, we visited several interesting museums, and we visited Novodovichy cemetery, the place where highly regarded Russians were buried in the Soviet era and since.
 As well as all of this, we had an excellent guided tour of the city by our highly knowledgeable guide.
 Everywhere in Moscow the influence of Communism is highly noticeable.
 Stalin’s skyscrapers, 7 of the tallest buildings in Moscow, tower above the rest of the city.
 Monuments and statues from decades of Cold War are everywhere.
 The highlight of our time in Moscow has to be the last night in Red Square, which was an unbeatable experience.
 The House snowball fight in Red Square was a close call, but I think Simpson probably clinched it (a hotly debated topic amongst historians!).
 At midnight of our last night in Moscow, we boarded the sleeper train to St. Petersburg, a new experience for all of us.